MDMA Withdrawal

 • Anxiety: Heightened levels of anxiety and nervousness, sometimes leading to panic attacks

-• Sleep disturbances: Insomnia or disrupted sleep patterns
+• Sleep disturbances: Insomnia, disrupted sleep patterns, or nightmares.

 • Cognitive difficulties: Problems with concentration, memory, and decision-making, often referred to as "brain fog."